thehardparts/thehardparts.github.io/content/posts/gitlab-ci.md

 # What

 Whenever a new project is created we immediately set up a gitlab CI pipeline for it.
 This can usually be done before any code is written by just deploying a dummy application to the test env.
+Configuration of the pipeline is done using the [.gitlab-ci.yml](https://docs.gitlab.com/ee/ci/yaml/) file which is placed in the root of the project.

+For a tutorial for creating a basic pipeline see [this](https://about.gitlab.com/blog/2020/12/10/basics-of-gitlab-ci-updated/).

+{{< toc >}}

+## Gitlab ci basics

 ## Default CI flow